|

 Get a Plant Instead of a Dog or Cat

-What about us dog and cat lovers out there, for whom having a furry pet is a source of emotional support?
+What about our dog and cat lovers out there, for whom having a furry pet is a source of emotional support?
 Is there a case to be made for taking on the responsibility of a pet in your first year of recovery?

 Traynor’s point, in citing this progression, was not so much to encourage people to follow it literally but to illustrate the need for small, incremental steps toward greater responsibility.